Omar-Al-Khathlan/Deep-Learning-Image-Classifier/README.md

 # Deep Learning
 ## Project: Deep Learning Image Classifier

-Project code for Udacity's Intro to Machine Learning with TensorFlow Nanodegree program.
+Project for Udacity's Intro to Machine Learning with TensorFlow Nanodegree program.
 In this project, I developed code for an image classifier built with TensorFlow, then converted it into a command line application.

 In order to complete this project, I used the GPU enabled workspaces within the Udacity classroom.